mxochicale/srep2021/code/installation-dependencies/README.md

 rm -rf octave-4.0.2
 rm octave-4.0.2.tar.gz
 ```
+One can also install Octave without GUI in Ubuntu 16.04: [:link:](https://unix.stackexchange.com/questions/280195/how-to-install-octave-without-gui-in-ubuntu-16-04)

+### Uninstallation
 If you would like to remove octave [:link:](https://askubuntu.com/questions/814054/uninstalling-octave-from-ubuntu-16-04-lts), do the following:
 ```
 sudo make uninstall
 ```

 ## Potential issues